 How to open MSI file with administrator rights

-If you use Windows Vista, Windows 7, Windows 8, and Windows 10, when you right-click on an executable file (.exe) the Run as administrator option appears in the context menu.
+If you use Windows Vista, Windows 7, Windows 8, and Windows 10, when you right-click on an executable file (.exe), the Run as administrator option appears in the context menu.
 There will also be many other options to interact with the file.
-This option will appear for programs that are already installed and for executable configuration files.
+This option will appear for programs already installed and executable configuration files.

 - To begin, open the command prompt.
-To do that, type CMD in the Start menu or in the search bar on the Start screen, and then press Ctrl+Shift+Enter at the same time.
+To do that, type CMD in the Start menu or the search bar on the Start screen, and then press Ctrl+Shift+Enter simultaneously.

-- You can also go to the Start menu and then to All Programs and Accessories.
+- You can also go to the Start menu and All Programs and Accessories.
 Here, right-click on the Command Prompt and select Run as administrator.
 When the UAC prompt appears, click YES.

-- At the command line you need to enter this command to run the MSI file: msiexec /a “pathtotheMSIfile”. (instead of pathtotheMSIfile you have to specify the path where your MSI file is located, for example if it’s in the Downloads folder, the path would be C:\Users\User1\Downloads\file.msi)
+- At the command line, you need to enter this command to run the MSI file: msiexec /a “pathtotheMSIfile”. (instead of pathtotheMSIfile, you have to specify the path where your MSI file is located, for example, if it’s in the Downloads folder, the way would be C:\Users\User1\Downloads\file.msi)

-To get the path to the file, you can hold down the Shift key when right-clicking on the MSI file, and then select the Copy as a path option.
-Then just paste it into the command line with the right mouse button and the Paste option.
+To get the path to the file, you can hold down the Shift key when right-clicking on the MSI file and then select the Copy as a path option.
+Then paste it into the command line with the right mouse button and the Paste option.

 Remember that you have to run the command line as an administrator for this method.
 You can run any MSI file with administrator privileges using these simple steps.

 How to force an MSI file to install using Administrator Mode